ondalabs/OLGhostAlertView/README.md

 Here are some current limitations in OLGhostAlertView:

- - The view should be added as a subview of the key window, but it's not
+ - The view should be added as a subview of the key window, but it's not ([#1](https://github.com/ondalabs/OLGhostAlertView/issues/1))
- - Accounting for keyboard height is only supported on iPad
+ - Adding an OLGhostAlertView while displaying a keyboard will cause it to be placed under the keyboard ([#3](https://github.com/ondalabs/OLGhostAlertView/issues/3))
- - Adding an OLGhostAlertView while displaying a keyboard will cause it to be placed under the keyboard
+If you need this fixed, refer to leberwurstsaft's [comment on the issue](https://github.com/ondalabs/OLGhostAlertView/issues/3#issuecomment-9201846).

 You can find an up-to-date list with full descriptions and discussion at [the Issues page](https://github.com/ondalabs/OLGhostAlertView/issues).